MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/live-game-binding.md

 ### Benefits

 One key reason for creating two separate products may be because the studio has put more resources into creating the Scarlett version of their title and thus want to sell it separately.
-Choosing this method might be ideal for developers that want to keep their player base intact despite having games that spans multiple generations.
+Choosing this method might be ideal for developers that want to keep their player base intact despite having games that span multiple generations.
+This feature also allows for a seamless transition for players who purchase multiple versions of the title to resume game progression and achievement unlocks.
 It also does not require any changes to the primary title which gives your studio additional flexibility to add a secondary version later.